-Indirect command files can be nested to a maximum level of three.
+Indirect command files can be nested to ... maximum level of three.
 This permits indirect command files to reference a text file.

-10.3.2.3 Using SLP Operators - In addition, you can enter special characters called operators, which perform specific functions.
-Table 10-1 lists the operators and the function each performs.
+11.3.2.3 Using SLP Operators - In addition, you can enter special characters called operators, which perform specific functions.
+Table 11-1 lists the operators and the function each performs.
 Enter operators, in edit mode, as the first character of an input line.

-Table 10-1: SLP Operators
+Table 11-1: SLP Operators

+Operator Function - Identifies the fi command line. rst character of a SLP edit \mathbf{N} Suppresses audit-t rail processing •

+Reenables audit-trail processing.

-Operator Function - Identifies the first character of a SLP edit command line. \backslash Suppresses audit-trail processing.
-0,0 Reenables audit-trail processing.
-Q Invokes an indirect command file for SLP processing. / Terminates the SLP edit session, and then returns to SLP command mode. < Enables you to enter characters in the input file that SLP otherwise would interpret as operators.
-For example, hides the slash character from<br SLP, thereby enabling you to enter the slash into the output file without terminating the SLP editing session.
+- @ Invokes an indirect command file for SLP processing. - Terminates the SLP edit session, and then returns to SLP command mode. - Enables you to enter characters in the input file that SLP otherwise would interpret as operators.
+For example, </ hides the slash character from SLP, thereby enabling you to enter the slash into the output file without terminating the SLP editing session.
 This character can be used with all SLP operators.

-10.3.3 Updating Source Files With SLP
+11.3.3 Updating Source Files With SLP